 Businessmen observed the trend of population settlement in northeast Seattle and began building commercial buildings to access the growing customer base in the Wedgwood neighborhood.

-One of Wedgwood’s new buildings was in the 8500 block of 35th Ave NE where Mr. Hansen enclosed his tavern along with new storefronts.
+One of Wedgwood’s new buildings was in the 8500 block of 35th Ave NE where Mr. Hansen enclosed his old tavern along with new storefronts.

 Bud Gagnon started out at the southern corner of that 8500 35th Ave NE building, then built his own building at the north corner of the block, Wedgewood Pharmacy.
 The Wedgewood Pharmacy was torn down in 1971 and the present brick bank building was built (presently Wells Fargo.)